adafruit/Feather_Holiday_Lights/README.md

-# Feather_Holiday_Lights
+# Feather Holiday Lights
 Arduino sketches to animate holiday lights using Adafruit Feather boards.
+See the full guide at: https://learn.adafruit.com/feather-holiday-lights/overview